Axiologic/swarm-engine/README.markdown

 The stable releases will be merged periodically  https://github.com/Axiologic/swarm-engine or will be branched. https://github.com/PrivateSky/privatesky  is unstable and is developed in master branch.
 Use it just as a preview for the newer releases.

-The documentation is not ready for large public (only for partners)  but if you want access,please send an email to abss@axiologic.ro
+The documentation is not ready for public (only for partners)  but if you want access, please send an email to abss@axiologic.ro

-Current Release: 0.1.0 (Unstable)
+Current Release: 0.1.0 (Unstable and incomplete) The first public release (0.2.0 as a preview for the the whole architecture) is scheduled on 1 August 2018.